broadinstitute/terra-tools/workspace/workspace_description.md

 If your submission has several workflows, the notebook may take several minutes to run.
 This is because we must make one API call per workflow.
 For example, if your submission has 427 workflows, the notebook will make 427 sequential API calls which may take 4-6 minutes.

 ### **To run this notebook**
-1. Copy this Notebook into the workspace where you want to update the Data Model DRS uris.
+1. Copy this Notebook into the workspace that submitted the workflows.
 2. Open the Notebook and Create a Runtime Environment if necessary.
 3. After the Notebook is open, select Cell > Run All.